AlgyJr/ios_guides/Registering-for-Keyboard-Events.md

 ### Step 2: Register for the keyboard events

-In the init or viewDidLoad methods, register for keyboard events and tie them to the methods you defined in Step 1.
+Within the `init` or `viewDidLoad` methods, register for keyboard events and tie them to the methods you defined in Step 1.

 ```swift
 NSNotificationCenter.defaultCenter().addObserver(self, selector: "keyboardWillShow:", name: UIKeyboardWillShowNotification, object: nil)